barbaralba's translation of the new testament

 If my mother knew, she would lay an egg.

 We decided to stay the week.
-I hadn't had a holiday.
-I hadn't realized I had been working.
-It was like being in heaven to wake up slowly in the morning.
+It was too beautiful to only spend a few days.
+It was heaven to wake up slowly in the morning.
+Not care how much time before the next event.
 Go for a swim before breakfast on the terrace.

 Personal servants were preferred over slaves.
 It showed more dignity.